NooranTarek/NooranTarek/README.md

 </div>

-- 🔭 I’m currently working on developing my knowledge about Node js and do some projects
+- 🔭 I’m currently working on developing my Node js knowledge and some projects
 - 🌱 I’m currently learning Node js
 - 🤔 I’m looking for help with having useful internships to make best use of all that i have learned
+- 🥅 i will learn React Js soon as possible

 Languages: